sergey-melnychuk/sergey-melnychuk.github.io/_posts/2020-04-27-multi-threaded-http-websocket-server-in-rust.markdown

 would be to build... a chat application!
 This is what is coming next, most likely.
 1. Actor from the Actor Model seems to be way too low-level for direct usage in applications.
-   - Somehow many people don't feel wrong writing `class User extend Actor` (thus coupling domain-model entity with specific implementation) - for me it seems the same as writing `class User extends Mutex`...
+   - Somehow many people don't feel wrong writing `class User extend Actor` (thus coupling domain-model entity with specific Actor Model implementation) - for me it seems the same as writing `class User extends Mutex`...
    - Thus nice and clean (and preferably type-safe) API on top of that might be useful!

 [post-server]: https://sergey-melnychuk.github.io/2019/08/01/rust-mio-tcp-server/